eyalk11/speech-to-text.nvim/README.md

 # nvim-voicerec
-Neovim speech to text using [speech_recognition](https://github.com/Uberi/speech_recognition).
+Neovim plugin offer  speech to text capability using [speech_recognition](https://github.com/Uberi/speech_recognition).

-You can select your favorite engine for STT: whisper, openai, google ...
+You can select your favorite engine for speech-to-text : whisper, openai, google, azure etc..

-(will add support to all supported engines in speech_recognition soon)
+(All supported engines in speech recognition)

-This is just a tin wrapper around speech_recognition.
-So, you really want to check out its documentation .
+This is basically a tin wrapper around speech_recognition.
+So, you really want to check out its documentation.
-Should work OOB with google recognize function.
+Should work OOB with whisper function.

+Uses keyboard, which I think on linux requires admin.
+Tested on windows only (but should work).

 ## Installation